edis0n-zhang/personal-website/content/Guides/Obsidian Setup Guide.md

 *To read about this philosophy more click [here](https://stephango.com/file-over-app)*

 One day Obsidian **will** become defunct.
 When this happens your files will still exist, they are plain files stored locally that anyone can access and open.
 I would like to pose you question, what would happen to your files if a service like Google Docs or Notion disappears?
 # Setup
 Download and install Obsidian [here](https://obsidian.md/).

 ## Organization
 One of Obsidian's biggest selling points is its organizational capability.

+**Here are some of the features you may want to utilize:**
+- **Links**: Obsidian allows you to create links between your notes, helping you connect ideas.
-You can easily create links between your notes using the following syntax `[[linktofile]]` .
+	 - You can create links using the following syntax `[[linktofile]]` .

-**TO FINISH Daily notes, To Do Lists, Graphs**
+	 - Some applications include the [Zettelkasten Method](https://zettelkasten.de/posts/overview/).
+	- These links can be kept track of using Obsidian's graph feature.
+It's very pretty!
+	- Every note also has backlinks, helping you know what it helps define.
+- **Daily Notes**: Obsidian allows the creation of daily notes, this is useful for keeping track of daily tasks or just writing down miscellaneous things that you do during the day.
+	- I highly recommend using the [Calendar](https://github.com/liamcain/obsidian-calendar-plugin) plugin to keep track  of your daily notes.
+- **Folders**: Just like any other file management system, it's a great idea to use folders to organize your ideas together.
+- **[Dataview](https://github.com/blacksmithgu/obsidian-dataview)**: A plugin that allows query your notes like a relational database by their properties you set in the frontmatter.
+More in the plugins section.
+- Tags: You can tag and search your notes by tag.
+	- Use the syntax `#tag`

+In the end, I highly recommend experimenting with different organizational formats until you figure out what's best for **YOU**.
+You don't (and shouldn't) have to make use of every fancy feature just because someone online tells you to, often you may find you don't need the extra fluff.
+Remember that your organizational system should work **for** you, not **against**.

+What is important is you are aware of the tools that are available and that Obsidian provides the features and flexibility needed for your workflow.
 ## Themes
 Themes are community made themes (duh) that help you tune the appearance of your Obsidian to your liking.
 These can be further tuned with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin or your own css.